MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/new-authentication-apis.md

 This API would have the wrong behavior or report an error in the cases below:

 - When `serverUrl` is not a Library server that supports SAML login.
-- When the client application can't get the MicroStrategy login window because of [COOP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) setting is too strict.
+- When the client application can't get the Strategy login window because of [COOP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) setting is too strict.

 ### `microstrategy.auth.oidcLogin(serverUrl)`